Shippable/docs/sources/deploy/specifying_version_to_deploy.md

 - name: app_service_def
   type: manifest
   steps:
   - IN: app_image
       versionName: "master.12"
   - IN: app_options
   - IN: app_environment
-jobs:
 ```

 ### Pinning resource versions using the Shippable UI.